 LETTERS of CREDIT and BILLS are granted at par upon the Banks at Adelaide, Port Adelaide, and Gawler.
-Approved drafts on South Australia negotiated and sent for collection.
+Approved drafts on South Australia negotiated and sent

-Every description of Banking business is conducted di-rect with Victoria and New South Wales, and also with the other Australian Colonies, through the Company's obtained with perfect security.
-The Interest is payable in January and July, either at the Head Office in London, or at the various Branches through-out the Country, PETER MORRISON, Managing Director.
+Every description of Banking business is conducted direct with Victoria and New South Wales, and also with the other Australian Colonies, through the Company's

-Apply at the Offices, No. 54, Old Broad-street, London, E.C.
+Apply at the Offices, No. 54, Old Broad-street, London, I.C.
 WILLIAM PURDY, Manager.
 London, October, 1857.

-BANK OF DEPOSIT, 3, Pall-Mall, East, London.
-Established A.D.
-1844.
-Parties desirous of INVESTING MONEY are requested to examine the Plan of this Institution, by which a high rate of interest may be
+BANK OF DEPOSIT, 3, Pall-Mall, East, Indian End A.D.
+1844 Parties desirous of INVESTING MONEY are requested to examine the Plan of this Institution, by which a high rate of interest may be obtained with perfect security.